off-by-some/homeworld/README.md

 fzf
 ```

 Homeworld detects the platform and hands the right list to the right manager.
-Note what this feature is and isn't: packages here are *names*, resolved by your OS's package manager, and Homeworld ships no machinery for pinning their versions.
-If you need a tool at an exact version, the usual move is to reach for a resource that *is* exact — declare it as a repo pinned to a commit and build it, or wrap it in a command that runs a specific container image.
-And since `install.sh` is plain shell, nothing stops a module from pinning package versions itself; Homeworld just doesn't manage that for you, and it stays outside rollback either way.
+Packages here are still just package names; `brew`, `apt`, `dnf`, or `pacman` decide which versions they mean.
+If you need an exact version, use something Homeworld can pin, like a repo at a commit, or write the pinning yourself in `install.sh`.
+Homeworld will run that shell, but it won't make those side effects part of rollback.
 (Details in [Guarantees](#guarantees--and-their-limits).)

 | Platform | Package provider | Status |
 |---|---|---|